n1ru4l/envelop/.changeset/sharp-ravens-double.md

 '@envelop/resource-limitations': minor
 ---

-resource-limitations: Custom types for connection arguments
+Allow using custom scalars for connection arguments.